(ISED)Innovation, Science and Economic Development Canada is releasing the compliance terms of the following standard:

-The FCC will also eliminate the requirement for displaying the FCC logo for all equipment approved under SDoC that is currently imposed only on DoC devices.
+The FCC will also eliminate the currently imposed requirement for displaying the FCC logo for all equipment approved under SDoC that is currently imposed only on DoC certification procedure.
 The FCC will permit the logo to be included with other information provided to the user instead of being displayed on the device itself.

 ET Docket No. 15-170 – First Report and Order – Adopted 7/13/2017